grey-peterson/grey-peterson.github.io/_posts/2022-06-02-OceanLotus_backdoor.md

 Also, to clarify one point, even though Play Protect can block this app from being installed, there is no indication that this is, or ever was, on the Play Store, and seems to have been distributed via off-market means of some kind, so the likelyhood of this app having wide-spread installs may not be very likely, and any devices that did have it installed have automatically removed them by now, assuming the affected devices have been able to check into the Play Store recently.

-WIth that, we come to the end of another example of real-world Android malware reverse engineering.
+With that, we come to the end of another example of real-world Android malware reverse engineering.
 I will keep my eye out for more interesting samples to showcase in the future!